Ray Agnew III: Dallas Cowboys

 Agnew signed with the Dallas Cowboys on March 13, 2015.
 He was released by the Cowboys on September 5, 2015.

 Washington Redskins

 The Washington Redskins signed Agnew to their practice squad on September 7, 2015.
 He was released by the Redskins on September 15, 2015.

 Executive career

-New York Jets

 Following his playing career, Agnew joined the New York Jets as a seasonal personnel assistant.
 In 2019, he was hired full-time by the Jets to serve as a pro scout in their scouting department.

 Personal life

 Agnew and his fiancé now reside in New Jersey.
 Agnew is the son of Ray Agnew, the assistant general manager of the Detroit Lions and former defensive tackle who played for eleven seasons in the NFL and has two brothers that are also involved in football, Malcolm, who serves as the running backs coach at Sacramento State, and Keenan, a defensive tackle at Southern Illinois.